zhanlederzach/Kubernetes-Basics/README.md

 kubectl apply -f manifest.yml

 ## To run see deployment locally apply port forwarding on your machine:
-- for backend this port is used: kubectl port-forward service/sa-homework-api 8000:8000
+- kubectl port-forward service/sa-homework-api 8000:8000 (for backend this port is used)

-- for frontend this port is used: kubectl port-forward service/sa-homework-web 3000:3000
+- kubectl port-forward service/sa-homework-web 3000:3000 (for frontend this port is used)

 # Project description:
 - ToDo app (CRUD, first task included)